 Can safely eat all foods.
 Typical Serving Sizes: Fruits and Vegetables – 4 or more servings daily; Fats and Oils – do not limit amount; Dairy Products – 4 servings daily, Meats – 2 servings daily; Breads, Cereals, Starches – 4 or more servings daily

-If you have concerns for your child’s development, contact us today for a FREE screening!
+If you have concerns for your child’s Feeding Skills, contact us today for a FREE screening!